-From a continental perspective, two-thirds (66.9%) of Ethiopia’s total imports by value in 2017 were purchased from Asian countries.
-European trade partners supplied 17% of import purchases by Ethiopia while 8.7% worth of goods originated from North America.
-At 6%, a smaller percentage came from fellow African exporters with just 1.3% sent from Latin America (excluding Mexico) but including the Caribbean.
+From a continental perspective, approaching three-quarters (72.7%) of Ethiopia’s total imports by value were purchased from Asian countries.
+European trade partners supplied 14.4% of import purchases by Ethiopia while 6% worth of goods originated from fellow African nations.
+At 5.7%, a smaller percentage came from North America.

 Ethiopia’s Top 10 Imports

 The following product groups represent the highest dollar value in Ethiopia’s import purchases during 2020.
 Also shown is the percentage share each product category represents in terms of overall imports into Ethiopia.

 - Machinery including computers: US$1.8 billion (13% of total imports)